-As part of its commitment to staff development and the local community, the University has developed and introduced this Staff Volunteering Scheme, to support, encourage and develop staff by facilitating their involvement in a wide range of local community groups, schools and similar not-for-profit sector organisation.
+As part of its commitment to staff development and the local community, the University has developed a staff volunteering scheme to support, encourage and develop staff by facilitating their involvement in a wide range of local community groups, schools and similar not-for-profit sector organisations.
 This scheme applies to all staff groups throughout the University.

-The scheme has been designed to enable individual members of staff to be pro active in identifying suitable voluntary placements when, for example they may feel they need to improve certain skills, to help them develop and progress in their role within the University.
-However, managers and teams can also take the initiative and consider participation in volunteering and community partnerships as a valuable alternative to the more traditional approach to staff development and training.
+The scheme has been designed to enable individual members of staff to be proactive in identifying suitable voluntary placements when, for example, they may feel they need to improve certain skills, to help them develop and progress in their role within the University.
+However, managers and teams can also take the initiative and consider participation in volunteering and community activities as a valuable alternative to the more traditional approach to staff development and training.

-Volunteering or community activities that are identified by a manager as meeting an individual’s or teams specific development need may be dealt with outside of the ‘matched time’ arrangements.
-For example, many academic staff (but also research, administrative and technical staff) are being encouraged, through various funding Councils, to enter into public engagements, as part of a School’s out-reach strategy.
+Volunteering or community activities identified by a manager as meeting an individual’s or team’s specific development need may be dealt with outside of the ‘matched time’ arrangements.
+For example, many academic staff (and also research, administrative and technical staff) are being encouraged, through various funding councils, to enter into public engagements, as part of a school’s outreach strategy.
 Where Heads of Academic Units can identify voluntary work as part of such public engagement/outreach activity, it should be dealt with outside of this arrangement.

 How the scheme works